impermeable/waterproof-exercise-sheets/README.md

 ## Tutorial

-This repository also contains the Waterproof tutorial, `tutorial.mv`, which explains how to use Waterproof's custom proof language.
+This repository also contains the Waterproof tutorial, `waterproof_tutorial.mv`, which explains how to use Waterproof's custom proof language.